HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/enable.md

 === "Using ConfigEngine"
     To disable IQ manually, run the `disable-iq` configuration task.

+    1. Run the following command for your operating system:

-    **AIX and Linux:**
+        - **AIX and Linux:**

             ```bash
             ./ConfigEngine.sh disable-iq -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>
             ```

-    **Windows:**
+        - **Windows:**

             ```bash
             ConfigEngine.bat disable-iq -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>
             ```

+    2.

     After the task completes, the IQ interface elements are removed from the toolbar.
-To re-enable the assistant, run the [`enable-iq` configuration task](#enable-using-configengine) again.

 === "Using Helm"
-    Disable IQ integration in Helm-based deployments by removing the IQ service reference from the DX Helm chart configuration.
+    To disable IQ integration in Helm-based deployments, remove the IQ service reference from the DX Helm chart configuration.
 This stops HAProxy from routing traffic to the IQ backend services while leaving the underlying `hcl-dx-iq` chart deployment intact.

     1. Set the `networking.dxIqService` parameter to an empty string in your custom `values.yaml` file: